 Welcome to Development Support!

-A total of 3 million Danish crowns (DKK) have been granted for development support to Nordic game companies in 2013.
-The Development Support Expert Group have decided that the application deadline for 2013 is
+A total of 3 million Danish crowns (DKK) have been granted for development support to Nordic game companies in 2014.
+The application deadline for 2014 is

 The following criteria apply regarding project, support amount and payment: